 I look forward to Spring Cleaning!
-I’m one of those people that LOVES to organize and purge this time of year.
-There is such a sense of accomplishment when I open my cabinets and closets to see everything in it’s proper place.
+I am one of those people that LOVES to organize and purge this time of year.
+There is such a sense of accomplishment when I open my cabinets and closets to see everything in the proper place.
 I also love “to-do’ lists.
-My taskmaster personality enjoys focusing and getting things done.
+My taskmaster personality enjoys focusing on and getting things done.

 In the midst of my Spring Cleaning, God showed me spring is also a good time to tackle Soul Cleaning.

 Step 1: We have to see the “dirt” before we can clean it

 We need to cleanse our hearts to become spiritually healthy, but we usually can’t completely see the dirt in our hearts by ourselves.
 Instead, we must draw near to God and ask Him to do the revealing and renewing.

 Step 2: Clean up what comes out of our mouth